Galicano Apacible: Career

 Apacible participated in political movements in Spain and became president of the Filipino reformist organization La Solidaridad.
 He was suspected by the Spanish colonial government in Manila of subversion over his political activities and Freemasonry.
 After returning to the Philippines in 1892 and learning that his brother Leon had been exiled to Lepanto while his cousin Rizal was sent to Dapitan, he fled to Hong Kong with Rizal's family to avoid arrest.

 During the Philippine Revolution he served as an advisor to the Alto Consejo de los Revolucionarios and became administrator of the Comite Central Filipino.
 In 1899, the Philippine revolutionary government sent him and Rafael del Pan to the United States to negotiate with the US government.
 He wrote a piece titled To the American People, an Appeal, in which he tried to plead with the people of the United States to pressure its government not to invade his newly independent country.
 He also pleaded the cause of Philippine independence in his travels to the United Kingdom and Canada and frequently met with groups opposed to the US annexation.

 After the Philippine-American War, Apacible returned to the Philippines and practiced medicine in Manila.
 From 1906 to 1907, he worked at the San Lazaro Hospital.

 In 1907, he entered elected politics and was elected as governor of Batangas from 1907 to 1909 and representative of the First District of Batangas to the Philippine Assembly from 1909 to 1916.
 He was then named Secretary of Agriculture and Natural Resources in 1917, serving until 1921 when resigned due to illness.
 He also served as vice president of the Nacionalista Party.

 Later life and death

 Apacible was severely injured in an accident in 1944 and went blind in 1947.
-He died on March 2, 1949 and was buried at the La Loma Cemetery.
+He died on March 2, 1949, and was buried at the La Loma Cemetery and eventually transferred to the Manila Memorial Park in Parañaque City.